kid-gorgeous/tradeAI/README.md

 #### Usage and TODOs:
     - Improving on overall modility of the application.
 Most python files are not encapsulated yet, and are still underdevelopment.
-    - The front end of the application needs work, and styling.
-The graphs need a new way of reanimation.
+    - The menu, and overall functionality of the application needs to be reanalysized on ease of use
-    - The menu, and overall functionality of the application needs to be analysized on eou
+    - The front end of the application needs work
-    - Modules must be named, and updated
+    - Requirements must be documented
     - Configurations must be written
-    - Requirements must be documented
+    - Modules must be named, and updated
-    - Reincorperate an OpenAI wrapper for better queries and prediction models
+    - Reincorperating an OpenAI wrapper for better queries and prediction models

 ---
 ### In addition to the CLI interface